-It’s always a good idea to install Steam games to a drive which has more space than the default C drive – but if you didn’t realize then, you better do it now.
-C drive is probably the least reliable place to have anything that’s important.And moreover, games usually occupy a lot of space.
+It’s always a good idea to install Steam games to a drive that has more space than the default C drive – but if you didn’t realize then, you better do it now.
+C drive is probably the least reliable place to have anything important.
+Moreover, games usually occupy a lot of space.

 Move Steam Games to another Drive

-Steam now allows you to move individual games to new library or drive, but if you want to move multiple games from one place to another, you can use the SLM tool or the inbuilt Backup/Restore function.
+Steam now allows you to move individual games to a new library or drive, but if you want to move multiple games from one place to another, you can use the SLM tool or the inbuilt Backup/Restore function.
 Let us see how to move Steam games to another drive without redownloading.

-Move Steam Games using inbuilt function
+1] Move Steam Games using inbuilt function

-- Open your Games library, and right click on the game you want to move, and then select Properties.
+- Open your Games library, and right-click on the game you want to move, and then select Properties.

 - Switch to the Local Files Tab.

-Use Steam Library Manager to Move Games in Batch
+2] Use Steam Library Manager to Move Games in Batch

-- You can drag and drop the games from one library to another.
+- You can drag and drop the games from one Library to another.